theintern/intern-tutorial/README.md

 });
 ```

 In a functional test, a `remote` object is exposed that has methods for interacting with the remote browser environment.
 This `remote` object corresponds to the standard [WebDriver API](http://www.w3.org/TR/webdriver/) with a fluid, promises-wrapped [WD.js](https://github.com/admc/wd).
 Using these methods, we can load an HTML page, interact with it, and make assertions just like unit testing.
 Looking again at the source code for `app/hello`, we can see that when `alert` is called it will alert `"Hello, world!"` if no name is passed, or `"Hello, <name>!"` if a name is passed.
+We need to make sure to test both of these logic paths, and can do so by mimicking a "click" on each of buttons we created on our HTML page.
+We can then assert that the alerted message is what we expect.
 If we’ve done it right, our functional test code will end up looking something like this:

 ```js
 define([